 No, I haven't!
 Because it probably hasn't happened yet, but will as soon as I publish this article.

-Just to illustrate: all the cameras shown in this article are now discontinued or their manufacturers out of business...
+Just to illustrate: several of the cameras shown in this article are now discontinued or their manufacturers out of business...
 And I'm considering changing to Nikon, but that's a whole other story.

 The first thing I would personally consider would be the size and general layout of the camera.
 I will refer to it as the form factor and I will divide the cameras on the market into four significant groups: